 Four-unit property: $947,750

-In this framework, a “one-unit” property represents a single-family home.
+In the above description, a “one-unit” property represents a single-family home.
 The remaining three amounts are the limits for multifamily residential properties like duplexes, triplexes, and quadplexes.

 Threshold for Jumbo Loans Has Also Increased

-While it is certainly feasible to get a loan above and beyond the Denver-metro area loan limits for multi-million dollar luxury homes referred to as “jumbo” mortgage loans, these help buyers with lower down payments.
+While it is certainly feasible to get a loan above and beyond the Denver-metro area’s loan limit for a multi-million dollar luxury home, that type of financing will fall into the “jumbo” mortgage category.
+Fortunately, buyers may still have low down payment options depending on their credit score and income.

 The Effect of Substantial Home-Price Appreciation